Comment s'appelle un éleveur de vers à soie

 Understanding Sericulture

-Before coming to breeding itself, it is important to understand what sericulture is.
+Before coming to breeding itself, it is important to understand what sericulture.

 The basics of raising silkworms